Information and Facts

 - There are 7 million carers living in the UK; 2.44 million (58%) of these are women and 1.83 million (42%) are men.

 - 1 in 10 people at any one time will be a carer, and you have a 3 in 5 chance of being a carer at some point in your life.

-- The current value of unpaid care that carers give in the UK is £132bn (from Carers UK State of Caring 2017)
+- The current value of unpaid care that carers give in the UK is £139bn (Carers Covenant, Demos, 2018).

 - We believe there is a hidden army of unpaid carers in Cumbria; we can help you and support you in your caring role.

 - Carers Support Cumbria held conferences in 2015 and 2017.
 A main part of the 2017 conference centred around poetry which carers throughout the county had written during a series of workshops with the Wordsworth Trust.
 A booklet containing the collection of poetry was published.

 How We Work ?